-&lt;sup>3 In public means that both the student and the examiner can invite an observer they both agree upon with the aim to guarantee the objectivity of the examination.
-A form of examination, in which the assessment is based on a presentation by the student.
+3 In public means that both the student and the examiner can invite an observer they both agree upon with the aim to guarantee the objectivity of the examination.
+4 A form of examination, in which the assessment is based on a presentation by the

-&lt;sup>4 A form of examination, in which the assessment is based on a presentation by the student.
+4 A form of examination, in which the assessment is based on a presentation by the student.